bcgov/nr-showcase-devops-tools/tools/metabase/README.md

 Once your metabase image has been successfully built, you can then deploy it in your project by using the following commands (replace anything in angle brackets with the correct value):

+*Note: We recommend the prefix have a dash at the end so that you get something like "app-metabase" instead of "appmetabase" as the domain.*

 ``` sh
 export ADMIN_EMAIL=NR.CommonServiceShowcase@gov.bc.ca
 export NAMESPACE=<YOURNAMESPACE>